 There are four more but these have commercial applications like dealing in antiques or operating pistol ranges, like the Westside Pistol and Rifle Range, (which Guns.com has visited on occasion) located smack dab in the middle of Manhattan’s Flatiron district, but these are not traditional carry permits.

-All of these licenses cost $340 and another $94.25 to get your digits fingerprinted.
+All of these licenses cost $340 and another $94.25 to get fingerprinted.
 Employees with the License Division of the New York Police Department review all applications and perform background checks.
-NYC is “may” issue and they, as the fact that they don’t honor their own states permit may suggest, do not honor any permit from any other state, period.
-Licenses get spit out of the other side of the machine in about 12 weeks and are valid for three years.
+NYC is “may” issue and do not honor any permit from any other stat… even their own.
+These licenses take about 12 weeks and are valid for three years.

-Rumors run ripshod across the country every few years, usually sourced by to groups calling themselves Handgun Consulting Firms, that the NYPD has ceased renewing handgun licenses.
+Rumors resurface every few years, usually sourced by to groups calling themselves Handgun Consulting Firms, that the NYPD has ceased renewing handgun licenses.
 This is not nor has it ever been true, according to city records, which document monthly permit renewals.

 Those who pass level one and want to buy a shiny, new shooter, must first get “purchase authorization” from the police for the particular weapon they intend to buy.
 You can list up to 25 weapons on one handgun license and buyers must wait 90 days between purchases.
 According to the NYPD nobody has tried to list more than 25 handguns, ever.